seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And I will give a taste of it forthwith
 To Agamemnon: go we to him straight.
 Two curs shall tame each other: pride alone
-Must tarre the mastiffs on, as ’twere their bone.
+Must tarre the mastiffs on, as 'twere their bone.

 *Exeunt*